-We have adopted the Code of Ethics, which requires our directors, employees (if any), executive officers (including our Chief Executive Officer and Chief Financial Officer), our Manager, the Manager's officers and employees and the employees of American Capital who provide services to our Manager or to us, to abide by high standards of business conduct and ethics.
+We have adopted the Code of Ethics, which requires our directors, employees (if any), executive officers (including our Chief Executive Officer and Chief Financial Officer), our Manager and its officers, the officers and employees of the parent company of our Manager and the employees of American Capital who provide services to our Manager or to us, to abide by high standards of business conduct and ethics.
 The Code of Ethics is available in the Investor Relations section of our web site at www.AGNC.com.
 We intend to post amendments to or waivers from the Code of Ethics (to the extent applicable to our Chief Executive Officer and Chief Financial Officer) on our web site.
 The Code of Ethics was adopted by the Board of Directors on May 12, 2008.